music-suite/music-suite/docs/src/User-Guide.md

 - Percussion players tend to double on many different types of instruments than other musicians.

 We currently do not ruling out entering pitches for e.g. snare drum parts.
-However backends will ignore the pitch information, and the music will render on a single-line staff.
+However exporters will ignore the pitch information, and the music will render on a single-line staff.

 As with other instruments we currently can not represent players doubling on multiple instrumentsexplicitly.
 You will have to manually enter the music in different parts and manually assure that there is no overlap in parts meant to be executed by the same performer.